abh1navv/abh1navv.github.io/data/blog/twitter-bot.md

 Once you are done with the process, you will have a [Dashboard](https://developer.twitter.com/en/portal/projects-and-apps) when approved.
 Generally, approval is instantaneous.

-## Creating an App and getting security tokens
+## Creating an App and Getting Security Tokens

 1. On the Dashboard, we first need to create a project if we want to use API v2.
 Click on **Create a project** and give it a name.
 2. Once the project is created, you will find a *Create an app"*button.
 Click on it to start creating your first app.